-colored pencil and marker doodling and lettering
+colored pencil and marker on paper

 Cain loved the smell of the earth.
 His father and mother said it was cursed.
 “Farming was a lot easier back in the day,” his father would say, with that faraway look in his eyes.
 He said God had given them the job of working the earth, and Cain enjoyed the challenge of coaxing life […]